VolkanSah/Auto-LaTex-Code-to-Image/README.md

-Below is a **concise** sample README that briefly explains what your script/Action does, which regex patterns it looks for, and how to trigger it.
-You can adapt the text as needed.

----

 # LaTeX-to-Image Conversion

 This repository contains a small helper script and GitHub Actions workflow that scans **all Markdown files** for LaTeX formulas.
 It supports these three patterns by default: